FactomProject/FactomDocs/Identity.md

 ### Factom Identity Registration

 In order for Factom to pay attention to any individual identity, the identity must register itself.
 The registration should occur after the chain creation to prevent a 12 hour long denial-of-chain attack (detailed elsewhere).
 For the registration to take effect, the corresponding identity chain must be created within 144 blocks (normally 24 hours).
 Any updates to the identity (such as adding EC keys or updating keys) must occur during or after the block it was registered in.
 This prevents events being reinterpreted retroactively.
-Most people will only need to link an EC key and lend support in the server election process.

 An identity only needs to be registered once, and cannot be unregistered.